Staying Safe at SNARL

 The reserve has abundant open spaces for wildlife.
 Deer, coyotes, bears, and mountain lions are active on both reserves.
 We take our interactions with bears very seriously for both the safety of our visitors and the bears.
 “Problem” bears that interact with humans and learn to eat human food and trash are often killed.
 Do not feed any wildlife.
 Keep all food and trash out of your cars, and properly store food inside your cabins.
 Do not approach bears or mountain lions.
 Avoid hiking or jogging at dawn and dusk and at night alone.

 Basic first aid stations and kits are stored in the main buildings at SNARL.
 It is best to bring your own kit if you need specific items or medications.
 The reserve also has an automated external defibrillator (AED).
+It is located just inside the front door of the Headquarters Building.

 Elevation, Altitude, and Acute Mountain Sickness